What Are Bondage Kits?

 Statistics and Evidence: Prevalence and Attitudes

-- Surveys indicate that around 22% of adults have experimented with some form of bondage or BDSM-related activity in their romantic or sexual lives 6.
+- About 22% of adults report having tried some form of bondage or BDSM-related activity within a romantic or sexual context (Herbenick D et al., 2014).

-- Stigma around bondage and BDSM is decreasing, with major psychological associations affirming that consensual BDSM is not a disorder 8.
+- Stigma against BDSM and bondage is decreasing, with major health organizations clarifying that consensual BDSM is not considered a mental disorder (APA, 2017).

 Frequently Asked Questions About Bondage Kits